“Like a human being, a company has to have an internal communication mechanism, a ‘nervous system’ to coordinate its actions.” Bill Gates.

 Provide oversight and guidance by all means.
 Set up monitoring systems to ensure that things are on track.
-Utilize your project management tool optimally for that.
+Utilize your remote team management tool optimally for that.

-But resist the temptation to micromanage.
-If you allow your offshore distributed teams to function in their own styles, the chances of project success are considerably higher.
+But resist the temptation to micromanage when effectively managing remote employees.
+If you allow your teams to function in their own styles, the chances of project success are considerably higher.

-Remember that micromanaging these teams is also a waste of time for you.
+Remember that micromanaging remote teams is also a waste of time for you.

 What we have presented here doesn’t contain euphemisms from management textbooks or blogs.
 We have based our research on interviews by business icons like Bill Gates, and Steve Jobs.
 On publications by eminent scientists and academics like Peter Senge.